Kristina01111000/Drws_site/README.md

 	- Will need to setup the payments
 	- Will need to add the lessons
 	- Will need to make groups

-2/27

-- “4 Element Personhood Score” and tabulator on other sites
-	- Also on other websites
- - 	check all over this site also, i could have misssed some

-3/6

-- look at the new page edits to confirm should be getting 1099 soon, not yet, ask on thursday

 3/13

 - Double check other sites are switched to tabulator
-- Next months email will be the documentary”dr w is very proud of this documentary that goes deep into exploring the wisdom of the four elements, when you have 30 minutes to spare it is worth seeing”

 BOOK STUFF
 - He will send me a new copy of the book with the new cover, put it on  https://growingholistically.com/free-book-sample/